ajgilbert/eft-exercise-cms/README.md

 cd ../../
 ```

+**NB: this software setup step is not required to run the fit, only for plotting the results.
+However a recent ROOT installation should be available.**

 ## Workflow

 Currently, the full workflow of importing the analysis fit results and covariances matrices, constructing the likelihood model, and performing the likelihood scans is handled by one script: `testFit.py`.
 The script has comments throughout that explain each step.
 It reads the hepData input from the `hepdata_inputs` directory, and the EFT2Obs json output from the `eft2obs_inputs` directory.